HTTP-RPC/Kilo/README.md

         }
     });

-Similar dispatchers can be configured for Swing, JavaFX, or SWT.
+Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
 It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b".
 The result of executing the method is the number 6: